-Or, I should clarify, it has been exactly the same since a recipe on the back of that bag encouraged me to soak the oats overnight with some yogurt and apple.
+Or, I should clarify, it has been exactly the same since a recipe on the back of that bag encouraged me to soak the muesli overnight with some yogurt and apple.
 I tweaked the measurements, added cinnamon, and Apple Cinnamon Overnight Oats came to be the only thing I’ve eaten for breakfast in the past two weeks.

 I mix 1/2 cup muesli with 1/4 cup yogurt and 1/2 cup almond milk and let it sit in the refrigerator overnight.
-In the morning, I mix in a shit ton of cinnamon, 1/2 chopped apple (save the other half for tomorrow’s oats), and a dollop of crunchy peanut butter.
-I drizzle on some honey if I’m feeling extra sweet (or still trying to recover from my annual cold).
+In the morning, I mix in a ton of cinnamon, 1/2 chopped apple (save the other half for tomorrow’s oats), and a dollop of crunchy peanut butter.
+I drizzle on some honey if I’m feeling wild (or still trying to recover from my annual cold).

 As my cold progressed into its second week, I needed a solution for lunch too.
 One night, after abandoning an empty fridge and diving into my pantry, I found a can of soup.